VCAA

 This includes students who have met the literacy and numeracy standards in a previous year.

-If you sat this year’s GAT, your skills were assessed against new standards in reading, writing and numeracy introduced into Section A of the GAT.
+If you sat this year’s GAT, your skills were assessed against the standards in reading, writing and numeracy introduced into Section A of the GAT.

 The GAT Statement of Results indicates if you have met the standard, not met the standard, or met the standard and demonstrated a level of excellence.